EZhex1991/EZSoftBone/README.md

     - To create a context menu to reset Transform's world rotation easily, Check this page: [EZTransformContextMenu](https://github.com/EZhex1991/EZUnity/blob/master/Assets/EZhex1991/EZUnity/Editor/ContextMenu/EZTransformContextMenu.cs)
 - Force
   - Force Module: `EZSoftBoneForce`, wind simulation
-  - Force Space: reference system of the Force Module
   - Force Scale: the output amplification of ForceModule
 - References
   - Simulate Space: A transform can be specified as a simulate space, it's useful when the system needs to be updated with a moving object (relatively static)